RyanXinOne/PManager/README.md

 A command line private information manager.

 ```
-PManager helps manage your secret information efficiently.
-Your private data is encrypted and stored securely.
-To access data, please set up and keep in mind your own passphrase.
+PManager helps manage your secret information securely.
+Your private data is encrypted and stored in a secure manner.
+To access the data, set up and remember your own passphrase.

 Usage:
     pm [--no-fuzzy] [--no-parse-flag] <scope> [-n <index>] [<key chain>...]
     pm -s <text>...
     pm -e[f]|-m[f]|-i|-c|-d[f] [--no-parse-flag] <scope> [-n <index>] [<key chain>...] [<value>]
-    pm --move [--no-parse-flag] <source scope> <source index> <target scope> <target index>
-    pm --move [--no-parse-flag] <source scope> <target scope>
+    pm --move [--no-parse-flag] <source scope> [<source index>] <target scope> [<target index>]
     pm --import|--export [<file path>]
     pm --reset-passphrase
     pm --config [<config key>] [<config value>]
     pm --help|--version

 Options:
-    -n <index>                 Index of document under the <scope>.
-Under query mode, string value "all" is allowed to fetch all.
-Under create mode, a new document would be created if index is out of range.
-Default: 0
+    -n <index>                 The index of the document under the <scope>.
+Use "all" in query mode to fetch all documents, if the index is out of range in create mode, a new document will be created.
+The default value is 0.
     --index=<index>            Same as "-n <index>".
     -A                         Alias to "-n all".
     -s, --search               Search mode.
-Search scope(s) that contains object/sentence key by texts specified.
+Search scope(s) containing object/sentence key by specified texts.
 All positional arguments are treated as a single string separated by white space.
 Fuzzy matching is enabled by default.
     -e, -m, --edit             Edit mode.
-Modify existing sentence in a document by specified <key chain> and <value>.
+Modify an existing sentence in a document by specifying <key chain> and <value>.
-    -i, --insert               Insert a new document into <index> specified instead of editing existing one.
-If specified, flag 'create' would be treated as true anyway.
+    -i, --insert               Insert mode.
+Insert a new document into the specified <index> instead of editing an existing one.
+If specified, the flag "--create" would be treated as true anyway.
     -c, --create               Create mode.
-Create new object and sentence if any key in <key chain> does not exist.
+Create a new object and sentence if any key in <key chain> does not exist.
     -d, --delete               Delete mode.
-Delete a sentence by <key chain> specified.
-Empty document and scope would be cleaned automatically.
+Delete a sentence by the specified <key chain>.
+An empty document and scope would be cleaned automatically.
     -f, --force                Under edit mode, force to overwrite even if any key in <key chain> points to an existing object.
 Under delete mode, force to delete even if the deleting target is a document or non-empty object.
     -U, --no-fuzzy             Disable fuzzy matching under query or search mode.
     --no-parse-flag            If specified, any flag occurring after the first non-flag input would not be parsed.
-    --move                     If <source index> and <target index> is given, move a document from one index position to another. <target scope> would be created if it does not exist.
-Source document would be deleted first and then be inserted into <target index> under <target scope>.
-Empty scope would be cleaned automatically.
-If <source index> and <target index> is not given, <source scope> is renamed into <target scope>.
+    --move                     If <source index> and <target index> are given, move a document from one index position to another. <target scope> would be created if it does not exist.
+The source document would be deleted first and then inserted into <target index> under <target scope>.
+An empty scope would be cleaned automatically.
+If <source index> and <target index> are not given, <source scope> is renamed into <target scope>.
-    --import                   Import data from file.
-If <file path> is omitted, read from stdin.
+    --import                   Import data from a file.
+If <file path> is omitted, read from standard input.
-    --export                   Export data to file.
-If <file path> is omitted, write to stdout.
+    --export                   Export data to a file.
+If <file path> is omitted, write to standard output.
     --reset-passphrase         Reset encryption passphrase.
     --config                   List current configurations, set a user config entry by <config key> and <config value>, or reset a config entry by leaving <config value> empty.
     -h, --help                 Print this help message.
     -v, --version              Print version number.

-"pm" command works under different modes by provided flags.
-If no flag is specified, pm is under query mode by default.
-It would fetch object or sentence value by specified <key chain> in the first document under the provided <scope>. <scope> query enables fuzzy matching by default (use "*" to fetch all scopes).
-One <scope> can have multiple documents which are distinguished by <index> value.
-A <document> contains nested objects and sentences which are key-value pairs with <value> being string that can be queried by <key chain>. <key chain> is a list of keys that are separated by white space.
+The "pm" command works under different modes based on the provided flags.
+If no flag is specified, "pm" is under query mode by default.
+It fetches the object or sentence value by the specified <key chain> in the first document under the provided <scope>.
+The <scope> query enables fuzzy matching by default (use "*" to fetch all scopes).
+One <scope> can have multiple documents that are distinguished by the <index> value.
+A <document> contains nested objects and sentences, which are key-value pairs with <value> being a string that can be queried by <key chain>.
+The <key chain> is a list of keys separated by white space.
 ```

 ## Install / Upgrade